lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Whorled milkweed (Asclepias verticillata)
 - Wild cucumber (Echinocystis lobata)
 - Wild strawberry (Fragaria virginiana)
+- Winterberry holly (Ilex verticillata)
 - Yarrow, multi-hued cultivar (Achillea millefolium)

 ## "What forms of payment do you accept?"

 I accept cash, Venmo, and credit card (via Square).

-## "Can I suggest plants for you to grow?"
+## "Can I suggest plants for you to grow next year?"

 Please do!
-We can't guarantee we'll grow them this year, but we'll definitely look into it for next.

 __